 How to open an offshore bank account

-What’s the single best way to protect your money, grow your wealth, and safeguard your assets against everyone who wants a piece of the action- Uncle Sam, your ex, greedy lawyers, etc.?
+The single best way to protect your money, grow your wealth and safeguard your assets against everyone who wants a piece of the pie – offshore banking.

-A recent study suggested United States banks are only the 40th safest in the world…fortieth safest.
+A recent study suggested that banks in the United States’ are only the 40th safest in the world…

 Here’s a grim picture for a realist: